Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Analysis of Postulated MAP Estimators via Hardening

-The Replica MAP Claim pertains to the estimator (\ref{eq:xhatMap}) applied to the sequence of estimation problems defined in Section~\ref{sec:model}.
-Our assumptions are as follows: \begin{assumption} For all $u > 0$ sufficiently large, assume the postulated prior $p_u$ in (\ref{eq:pu}) and noise level $\sigma^2_u$ in (\ref{eq:sigu}) satisfy the Replica MMSE Claim (see Definition~\ref{def:repAs}). \end{assumption} \begin{assumption} Let $\sigEff^2(u)$ and $\sigPEff^2(u)$ be the effective noise levels when using the prior $p_u$ and noise level $\sigma^2_u$.
+The main result pertains to the estimator (\ref{eq:xhatMap}) applied to the sequence of estimation problems defined in Section~\ref{sec:model}.
+Our assumptions are as follows: \begin{assumption} For all $u > 0$ sufficiently large, assume that the postulated MMSE estimator \eqref{eq:xhatMmse} with the postulated prior $p_u$ in (\ref{eq:pu}) and postulated noise level $\sigma^2_u$ in (\ref{eq:sigu}) satisfy the RS PMMSE decoupling property in Section~\ref{sec:pmmse-decoupling}. \end{assumption} \begin{assumption} Let $\sigEff^2(u)$ and $\sigPEff^2(u)$ be the effective noise levels when using the postulated prior $p_u$ and noise level $\sigma^2_u$.
 Assume the following limits exist:

-\end{assumption} \begin{assumption} Suppose for each $n$, $\xhat^u_j(n)$ is the MMSE estimate of the component $x_j$ for some index $j \in \{1,\ldots,n\}$ based on the postulated prior $p_u$ and noise level $\sigma^2_u$.
+\end{assumption} \begin{assumption} Suppose for each $n$, $\xhat^u_j(n)$ is the MMSE estimate of the component $x_j$ for some index $j \in \{1,\ldots,n\}$ based on the postulated prior $p_u$ and postulated noise level $\sigma^2_u$.
 Then, assume that limits can be interchanged to give the following equality:

 where the limits are in distribution. \end{assumption} \begin{assumption} For every $n$, $\Abf$, and $\Sbf$, assume that for almost all $\ybf$, the minimization in (\ref{eq:xhatMap}) achieves a unique essential minimum.
-Here, essential should be understood in the standard measure theoretic sense in that the minimum and essential infimum agree. \end{assumption} \begin{assumption} Assume that $f(x)$ is non-negative and satisfies
+Here, essential should be understood in the standard measure-theoretic sense in that the minimum and essential infimum agree. \end{assumption} \begin{assumption} Assume that $f(x)$ is nonnegative and satisfies